boazbk/tcs/lec_26_quantum_computing.md

 It is   [quite possible](https://eccc.weizmann.ac.il/report/2018/107/) that these two classes are _incomparable_, in the sense that $\mathbf{NP} \nsubseteq \mathbf{BQP}$ (and in particular no $\mathbf{NP}$-complete function belongs to $\mathbf{BQP}$) but also $\mathbf{BQP} \nsubseteq \mathbf{NP}$ (and there are some interesting candidates for such problems).

-It can be shown that $QNANDEVAL$ (evaluating a quantum circuit on an input) is computable by a polynomial size QNAND program, and moreover this program can even be generated _uniformly_ and hence $QNANDEVAL$ is in $\mathbf{BQP}$.
+It can be shown that $QNANDEVAL$ (evaluating a quantum circuit on an input) is computable by a polynomial size QNAND-CIRC program, and moreover this program can even be generated _uniformly_ and hence $QNANDEVAL$ is in $\mathbf{BQP}$.
 This allows us to "port" many of the results of classical computational complexity into the quantum realm as well.

 ::: {.remark title="Restricting attention to circuits" #quantumnonuniformrem}